DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

 The Declaration of Independence was signed on July 4,

-Let's try now with DoLa
+Let's try it now with DoLa

 dola_high_output = model.generate(**inputs, **generate_kwargs, dola_layers='high', repetition_penalty=1.2)